fhidalgor/mutagenesis_visualization/docs/api.rst

 *GeneratePrimers* class
 =========================
-.. autoclass:: mutagenesis_visualization.main.classes.generate_primers.GeneratePrimers
+.. autoclass:: mutagenesis_visualization.GeneratePrimers
     :members: __call__

 *Screen* class
 =========================
-.. autoclass:: mutagenesis_visualization.main.classes.screen.Screen
+.. autoclass:: mutagenesis_visualization.Screen

 The following classes are integrated into *Screen*, thus, you only have to use the __call__ method.